 Currently, remote work has us more connected than ever.
 Shacky asks us to pause, confront the elements and let nature do its business.

-Architect Brad Swartz completely demolished the interior of this 24sqm apartment when creating this Never Too Small fan favourite Ep24 — Boneca.
+Architect Brad Swartz completely demolished the interior of this 24sqm/258sqm apartment when creating this Never Too Small fan favourite.

 Meaning ‘dolls house’ in Portugese, the name ‘Boneca’ couldn’t be any more apt, there are so many delightful features to slide, open and discover.
 A design that could only be achieved through a blank canvas and clarity of vision.

-A floor to ceiling mirror is immediately visible upon opening the door, creating the illusion of deeper, more spacious area, The wooden floor extends into the hidden hallway to the foot of the mirror, concealed strip lighting plays off the timber to provide a luxurious ‘hotel like’ ambience.
+A floor-to-ceiling mirror is immediately visible upon opening the door, creating the illusion of deeper, more spacious area.
+The wooden floor extends into the hidden hallway to the foot of the mirror, and concealed strip lighting plays off the timber to provide a luxurious ‘hotel-like’ ambience.

 Brad sums it up perfectly when he says ‘our cities have amazing old housing stock that has been solidly built and isn’t going anywhere, and repurposing this amazing stock to bring it up to the way we want to live our lives now is one of the most sustainable ways we can continue to grow our cities’.

-repurposing this amazing stock to bring it up to the way we want to live our lives now is one of the most sustainable ways we can continue to grow our cities”
+Repurposing this amazing stock to bring it up to the way we want to live our lives now is one of the most sustainable ways we can continue to grow our citiesBrad Swartz

-That’s where the nostalgia ends, as there is very little left untouched in this Nicholas Gurney designed studio.
-Nic’s design philosophy is to ‘make use of existing building stock so people continue to feel comfortable living in our cities’, to use the shell, but adapt it complement modern expectations and living conditions.
+That’s where the nostalgia ends, as there is very little left untouched in this Nicholas Gurney-designed studio.
+Nic’s design philosophy is to ‘make use of existing building stock so people continue to feel comfortable living in our cities’, to use the shell, but adapt it to complement modern expectations and living conditions.

 It’s a roomy, light filled bathroom that has no business being roomy or light filled.

-The frosted door allowing the living room to borrow light from the bathroom, and vice versa bounces in, around and off the white tiles creating a chain reaction of light and space.
+The frosted door allows the living room to borrow light from the bathroom, and vice versa bounces in, around and off the white tiles creating a chain reaction of light and space.